RomanovM/nopCommerce-Docs/ru-RU/index.md

 ---
 title: nopCommerce Documentation
 author: AndreiMaz
-uid: en-US/index
+uid: ru-RU/index
 ---

-# nopCommerce Documentation
+# nopCommerce Документация

 nopCommerce is an open source ecommerce software that contains both a catalog frontend and an administration tool backend. nopCommerce is a fully customizable shopping cart, stable, secure and extendable.
 From downloads to documentation, [nopCommerce.com](https://www.nopCommerce.com) offers a comprehensive base of information, resources, and support to the nopCommerce community.